Yuhuu/bj-rnholt-skolen-PC-utl-n-System/README.md

 Each rental item can be rented.
 A rental item is beng rented, we say it is not available.
 An availabe rental item is not currently rented.

+PHP requirement: Required by encrypt and decrypt methods.

 DIRECTORY STRUCTURE
 -------------------